 This case study is supporting the evidence part of the Family, Outdoor Recreation and Wellbeing review.
-Are their benefits to outdoor activities for those with dementia?
+Are there benefits to outdoor activities for those with dementia?
 This case study focuses on the wellbeing benefits of people with early-stage dementia and their families when taking part in urban forest activities.

 The overarching focus of this project was to explore experiences of people with early-stage dementia (living independently) taking part in urban forest activities.
 Understanding mental wellbeing and issues of identity underpinned the work.

-In 2017 approximately 93,000 people were living with dementia in Scotland (Alzheimer Scotland, 2017).
+In 2017 approximately 93,000 people were living with dementia in Scotland.
 Scotland’s National Dementia Strategy (2013-16) asserts that dementia is one of the foremost public health challenges in the UK, and in Scotland the number of people with dementia is expected to double by 2031.
 The cost of dementia care is also high (£26 billion in the UK) and predicted to rise due to this increasing prevalence and decreased availability of family carers.
 One of the main challenges set out in the Strategy is the need to offer care and support to people with dementia and their families and carers in a way which promotes wellbeing and quality of life, protects their rights, and respects their humanity.

 Methods used included a literature review, key informant interviews, in-depth interviews, site surveys and semi-structured interviews.
 A participatory action research approach was used to capture and explore the experiences of an all-male group of people with early-stage dementia who engage with woodlands and forests.
 These experiences were then used to co-design a 10-week programme of activities based in Callendar Wood, Falkirk, for people with early-stage dementia.